 2. Lead Support

 I like the two leads because a generic lead (in Gen V = Deoxys Speed) is very obvious and I like to distrub people's rhythm right from the start, i'm more offensive but remember you don't have to be.
-A generic anti-lead does nicely for me (Examples are Gallade with Shadow Sneak and Zen Headbutt for Azelf and Machamps, Persian obviously
+A generic anti-lead does nicely for me (Examples are Gallade with Shadow Sneak and Zen Headbutt for Azelf and Machamps, Persian obviously and Ampibom).

 Whereas my second lead "lead support" is normally used incase I want to set up my rocks or there's a double switch late on in the game and I need a good place to start from.
 Remember Leads must be designed with the intention to start off "from scratch" e.g scarf / u-turn / fake out is a good starting point but in particular the lead support should be able to deal with the remaining leads that the primary lead can't deal with.